dotindustries/moar/README.md

 # moar

-moar (pronounce "more") is a modular augmentation registry for javascript UMD.
+moar (pronounce "more") is a modular augmentation registry for VueJS and ReactJS.

 # But why?